ImADrafter/gattoprint/README.md

 # gattoprint

+> Forked from https://github.com/piger/gattoprint, this is a modified version for the chinesse printer GuKKK Mini

 A Go client for the thermal printer knows as "cat printer".

 This project implements the "cat printer" protocol in Go and is based on the amazing work